revature-revtech-3/project-3-front-end-beta/README.md

 * Ability to logout as a user
 * Ability to add and view customer reviews as a user
 * Ability to view orders history as a user

+## New Features (Remember to add new features)
 * Ability to switch background color from original theme (light) to dark theme by using Angular material

-## New Features (Remember to add new features)
+* Ability to add items and checkout instantly (buy now) as a user

 To-do list: (Remeber to Edit)
 * Ability to update account information as a user
-* Ability to add items and checkout instantly (buy now) as a user
 * Ability to contact customer support (live chat)
+* Ability to submit payment information as a user
+* Ability to enroll in a payment plan option as a user
+* Ability to display payment information in user details

 ## Getting Started
 Please refer to `STARTUP.md` file